dariemcarlosdev/SecureCleanApiWaf/docs/APIDesign/API_DESIGN_GUIDE.md

-# API Design Guide - SecureCleanApiWaf
+# API Design Guide - CleanArchitecture.ApiTemplate

 > "Thoughtful API design is the backbone of scalable, secure, and maintainable applications—embrace RESTful principles and .NET 8 best practices for long-term success."

 ## Overview

-This guide documents the API design principles, patterns, and best practices implemented in SecureCleanApiWaf.
+This guide documents the API design principles, patterns, and best practices implemented in CleanArchitecture.ApiTemplate.
 The API follows RESTful conventions, Clean Architecture principles, and modern .NET 8 standards for building secure, scalable, and maintainable web APIs.

 ---